Highlights

 Day 12: Drive to Christchurch, Historic Tram Dinner

 Say goodbye to Lake Tekapo as you descend from the high country through Burkes Pass and cross the vast Canterbury Plains toward Christchurch.
-Once you've arrived and dropped your things off at the hotel, you could opt for the Christchurch Triple Pass, where you will see the city's iconic attractions via tram, boat, and gondola.
+Once you've arrived and dropped your things off at the hotel, you could opt for the Christchurch Triple Pass, where you'll see the city's iconic attractions via tram, boat, and gondola.
 Visit the Spanish-style buildings of New Regent Street by tram, enjoy a bird's-eye view of Christchurch and the Canterbury region—including the distant peaks of the Southern Alps—on the gondola, and punt across the Avon River / Ōtākaro.

 Treat yourselves to a family dinner with a difference this evening as you board a colonial-style restaurant tram.
 The elegant decor and delicious four-course meal that takes place while you watch passing views of the Botanic Gardens, the Canterbury Museum, and the Avon River / Ōtākaro, make this one of Christchurch's top attractions.
 Go back to your hotel and enjoy a restful evening before heading out to sea tomorrow!